 Rosemary, lemon & garlic tempeh

 Tempeh is a source of protein made from fermented soya beans and tastes a little nutty with a texture similar to starchy root veg.
-This sweet marinade will fit nicely with traditional Christmas lunch sides
+The sweet marinade here means this dish fits nicely with a traditional roast dinner.

-4. Roast for 15 minutes, then remove the tray from the oven and use a pastry brush to paint the tops of the tempeh with the remaining maple syrup.
+Roast for 15 minutes, then remove the tray from the oven and use a pastry brush to paint the tops of the tempeh with the remaining maple syrup.
 Add a few flakes of salt to each round, then return to the oven for 5-10 minutes, until the edges are golden.
-Serve drizzled with
+Serve drizzled with the cooking juices.